Find out more about conveyancing in Kent

 How much does conveyancing in Kent cost?

 As each transaction is unique, there is no definitive answer to how much the final fees for conveyancing in Kent.
 For example, the value of the property involved will affect the costs, as does the property's tenure, whether leasehold or freehold.
-Your Kent conveyancing costs for a property purchase will include searches and Land Registry fees, solicitors' and bank transfer fees, Stamp Duty Land Tax* and more.
-Read more in our guide to average conveyancing fees in 2020.
+Your Kent conveyancing costs for a property purchase will include searches and Land Registry fees, solicitors' and bank transfer fees, Stamp Duty Land Tax*** and more.
+Read more in our guide to average conveyancing fees.

 The conveyancing process explained